bsastregx/mercury-ds/README.md

 # mercury-ds
-Mercury Design System designed for GeneXus IDE Web
+Mercury is the design system designed for GeneXus IDE Web and GeneXus Next.